Article I – Name

 e.
 Avoid disruptions by silencing cell phones and taking necessary calls or conversations out of the room during the meeting.

 f.
 Actions of the SCC requiring a vote will be conducted according to parliamentary procedures.
 A voting member must make a motion, another will second the motion and following discussion, the council will vote.
-In votes that are too close to call through a verbal vote, a roll-call vote will be taken.
+In votes that are not unanimous, a roll-call vote will be taken.

 IX.
 Other positions to be considered by membership include: